January/February: winter high season

 This is a good time for winter sports and cosy city trips.
 Hiking is only possible in lower elevations or on prepared winter trails.

-Start exploring: enjoy the snow in the Upper Engadine, Zermatt or the Jungfrau region.
+Enjoy the snow in the Upper Engadine, Zermatt or the Jungfrau region.
 Visit historical cities like Bern and Lucerne.

 March: early spring